• Skip to main content

 Kniphofia, commonly known as Red Hot Poker, is a genus of perennial flowering plants native to Africa.
 These striking plants are prized for their tall, spiky flower stalks that produce vibrant, torch-like blooms.
 The flowers of Kniphofia plants are the standout feature of the plant and give them their common name, Red Hot Poker.

 These plants work well as focal points in garden beds and borders, thanks to their tall flower stalks and vibrant blooms.
 Kniphofia can also be used for adding height and architectural interest to the landscape.
 They pair well with other perennials, ornamental grasses, and shrubs.
 When planted en masse, they create a stunning display of color and texture.
+They are also great for xeriscaping due to their low water needs.

 Sidebar